Faculty Working Groups

 SAS Faculty Working Groups are multidisciplinary bodies formed for the purpose of investigating important new areas of knowledge or new approaches to traditional disciplines.
 Ordinarily the activities of working groups include an ongoing seminar and colloquia with speakers from Penn and outside.
 The working group supports a website for the purpose of dissemination of the research of the group.
 Where possible, students are invited to participate in the working group's events.
 Working groups may complement, but should not duplicate, the efforts of existing departments, centers, programs, seminars, or colloquia.

-- a Faculty Working Group cover sheet, signed by your department chair and business administrator;
+- a Faculty Working Group cover sheet, signed by your department chair and business office;

 - a proposal of no more than three pages providing a rationale for the working group, addressing questions such as: What is the area of study?
 What are the questions you will address?
 What are the implications of this work?
 How will it contribute to education at Penn?
 What would be the relationship between the working group and existing departments, centers, programs, seminars, or colloquia?
 What would the working group accomplish that could not be accomplished within an existing entity?